First order devices, hybrid memristors, and the frontiers of nonlinear circuit theory: First order devices

 This corresponds to a time-invariant, voltage-controlled memcapacitor for which the constitutive relation $q=\omega(\varphi, v)$ in (\ref{memcapc}) takes the specific form depicted in (\ref{josephmemcap}).
 The corresponding equivalent circuit for the Josephson junction is displayed in Figure \ref{fig-joseph}(b).

+{\bf Example 2.} Suppose that the resistor within the Josephson junction model depicted in Figure \ref{fig-joseph}(a) exhibits a memristive effect which makes the conductance $G$ depend on $q$.
+As detailed in what follows, the resulting parallel connection of a flux-controlled and a charge-controlled memristor would yield a simple instance of a hybrid memristor.

-{\bf Example 2.} Simple instances of hybrid memristors are defined by the connection of a charge-controlled and a flux-controlled memristor of Chua type; cf.\ Figure \ref{fig-hybrid}, where the charge-controlled memristor and the flux-controlled one are painted in green and yellow, respectively.
-In spite of their simplicity, these examples are not trivial: the goal is, again, to provide a dynamical description of each connection as a two-terminal device in terms of a single set of variables $q$, $\varphi$, $i$, $v$.
+In broader generality, consider both the series and the parallel connection of a charge-controlled and a flux-controlled memristor of Chua type, as displayed in Figure \ref{fig-hybrid}.
+The charge-controlled memristor and the flux-controlled one are painted in green and yellow, respectively.
+As before, the goal is to provide a dynamical description of each connection as a two-terminal device in terms of a single set of variables $q$, $\varphi$, $i$, $v$.

 In both cases, the subscripts 1 and 2 will correspond to variables associated with the charge- and the flux-controlled memristor, respectively.
 The charge-controlled memristor is assumed to be governed by a relation of the form $\varphi_1 = \phi(q_1)$, with memristance $M(q_1)$, and the flux-controlled one is defined by $q_2 = \gamma(\varphi_2)$, with memductance $W(\varphi_2)$.
 Within Figure \ref{fig-hybrid}(a) (resp.\ \ref{fig-hybrid}(b)), the memductance $W(\varphi_2)$ (resp.\ the memristance $M(q_1)$) is assumed not to vanish.